python/devguide/triaging.rst

 Mercurial Repository
 ''''''''''''''''''''
 HTTP link to a Mercurial repository that contains a patch for the issue.
-The patch should be in the default branch of that repository.
 The `Create Patch` button will then compute a diff for the head revision of the remote branch, and attach the diff to the issue.

+If you don't indicate a remote branch, ``default`` is used.
+You can indicate a remote branch adding ``#BRANCH`` at the end of the URL.

 Generating Special Links in a Comment
 -------------------------------------